-On campus graduate classes typically meet one evening per week in a three hour session.
-Exceptions are field courses which may entail several days of intensive study.
-On-line courses meet periodically at the convenience of faculty and students.
+On campus graduate classes are held in both morning and evening format and typically meet one to two times per week.
+Exceptions are field courses which may entail several days of intensive study or weekend field trips.
+Online courses meet periodically at the convenience of faculty and students.

-There are two tracks for completing an M.S. degree:
+There are two tracks for completing the M.S.
+Marine Science degree.

-Capstone All entering M.S. students are accepted in the Capstone.
-Students take a minimum 13 regular courses in their selected degree for 39 credits.
-Students must take Capstone courses totaling a minimum of 6 credits.
-This is typically done at or near the completion of formal coursework.
-The Capstone is a scholarly review, based upon a comprehensive literature search, review, and synthesis of the chosen topic.
+Capstone All entering M.S. students are accepted in the Capstone track.
+Students take a minimum of 6 core courses and 4 concentration electives.
+Students must take Capstone courses totaling a minimum of 8 credits (2 semesters minimum).
+The Capstone is a scholarly review, based upon a comprehensive literature search, review, data analysis, and synthesis of the chosen topic.
 Carrying out a Capstone takes place with guidance from a major professor.
 Typically, Capstone students find a major professor by approaching faculty in the student's area of interest.
 Students will be assigned a Capstone advisor if they have difficulty in identifying a major professor.
 Prior to beginning a Capstone and registering for Capstone credits, the student must write a proposal which must be approved by the student's major professor, committee (define how committee is formed), and chair of the Department of Marine and Environmental Sciences and be submitted to the Program Office.

 The thesis track requires an extra step.
 A thesis is an original contribution to knowledge resulting from the systematic study of a significant problem or issue.
-A thesis track requires a minimum of 10 regular courses for 30 credits.
-In addition, a minimum of 10 Thesis credits is required.
-To be allowed entry into the Thesis track the student must secure agreement from a faculty member to be the student's major professor.
+A thesis track requires a minimum of 6 core courses and 4 concentration electives.
+In addition, a minimum of 8 Thesis credits is required (2 semesters minimum).
+Thesis track students must secure agreement from a faculty member to be the student's major professor.
 There must be adequate funding to carry out the proposed research.
 Students are not provided with a thesis advisor.
 Prior to beginning thesis research and registering for thesis credits, the student must write a proposal which must be approved by the student's major professor, committee, and the chair of the Department of Marine and Environmental Sciences and be submitted to the Program Office.
-The Thesis option is typically a longer duration track and number of credit hours than the Capstone track.
+The Thesis option is typically a longer duration track and may require additional thesis credits to complete the research project.